GZA: 2010–present: Dark Matter

 In 2010, he spoke at Harvard University, and since then has visited, among others, MIT, Oxford, USC, NYU, Cornell, where he met with scientists such as David Kaiser and Sallie W. Chisholm to seek inspiration.
 In 2012, he talked "hip-hop and science" with Neil deGrasse Tyson.

 To improve science education in New York City and beyond in late 2012, with the assistance of Columbia University's professor Christopher Emdin and website Rap Genius, he began work on a pilot program called Science Genius B.A.T.T.L.E.S.
 (Bringing Attention to Transforming, Teaching and Learning Science).
 This initiative motivates young high school students, especially African-American and Latino students, who together make up 70 percent of New York City's student body, to learn science through hip hop, creating scientific raps and engaging in a rap competition.

 In the meantime, he continued to work on a related, new studio album called Dark Matter, which is based on a journey through spacetime, universe and physics.
 In late 2015, GZA canceled European tour dates to focus on working on the album with composer Vangelis.
 It is planned to be one in a series of albums related to Earth, with the following conceived around oceans.
 GZA hinted that the albums will be without parental advisory, profanity and nudity.

 In February 2015, GZA released a single "The Mexican" (a cover of Babe Ruth's song), featuring guitarist Tom Morello and singer Kara Lane.
 They performed the song live along with The Roots on The Tonight Show Starring Jimmy Fallon.
 On June 30, 2016, he released a new space-themed track, "The Spark", produced by Paul Ryder, for NASA's project "Destination: Jupiter", in celebration of the agency's ongoing Juno Mission.

 In 2020, GZA provided a voice role in Netflix's Kipo and the Age of Wonderbeasts as Bad Billions, and contributed a song to the series.

+Personal life

+GZA has been noted for his interest in quantum physics and has given lectures at New York University and MIT.

+He is a vegan and advocates for raw veganism.
+He has called soul food the “slave man’s diet”.